richardstartin/richardstartin.github.io/_posts/2019-11-24-finding-bytes.md

 | scan:instructions | 67.58 | 104.47 | 161.83 | 957.62 | 3575.40 |
 | swar:instructions | 65.23 | 101.78 | 138.01 | 532.02 | 1838.21 |

-Contrast this with the solution in [Netty](https://github.com/netty/netty/blob/00afb19d7a37de21b35ce4f6cb3fa7f74809f2ab/common/src/main/java/io/netty/util/ByteProcessor.java#L29), which avoids bounds checks at the cost of a virtual call per byte.
+There are various places in Netty where line feeds and various other bytes are searched for in buffers as part of codec implementations.
+For example, [here](https://github.com/netty/netty/blob/00afb19d7a37de21b35ce4f6cb3fa7f74809f2ab/common/src/main/java/io/netty/util/ByteProcessor.java#L29) is how indexes of line feeds are computed, which avoids bounds checks, but prevents the callback from being able to operate on several bytes at a time.

 ```java
 /**